The-Martyr/the-martyr.github.io/_pages/about.md

   - /about.html
 ---

 I'm The_Martyr, an undergraduate student interested in artificial intelligence.
 This is my second year interning at AIMlab.
-I am seeking a remote summer research opportunity for the summer of 2024 in a direction that encompasses MLLM/LLM, XAI, and and other related tasks (I am ready to try new research directions).
+I am seeking a remote summer research opportunity for the summer of 2024 in a direction that encompasses MLLM/LLM, Causal Inference, XAI, and and other related tasks (I am ready to try new research directions).
 If interested, feel free to drop me an email!😄

 <br>
 # 📅 Update